RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Cleaning the RV Hot Water Tank

 Turn off the water heater the night before you plan on cleaning it – that will give the water inside the tank time to cool down so that you won’t hurt yourself.
-You can find the on-off switch on the electrical panel inside your RV.

 To prevent water from entering the tank, disconnect the water supply pump or hose.
 It’s typically located behind a wall panel inside the RV.